-The Prophet of Islam earned a very respectful reputation in a time when people no longer had faith in high moral standards like truthfulness and integrity.
+The Prophet Muhammed earned a very respectful reputation in a time when people no longer had faith in high moral standards like truthfulness and integrity.
 His unique moral character, often attributed to that of an angel, gained him the title Al-Amine –Trustworthy- and granted him a remarkable reward: marriage to the most desired woman in his time, Khadija Bint Khuwaylid.

 Before the call to Islam, the prophet of Islam was not a rich merchant or a leader of his tribe.
 He was a humble, illiterate orphan who lived off of the little money he earned by working in various professions; while Khadija Bin Khuwaylid was the widow of a wealthy man.
 She came from a very noble family, as her father was a reputable and a wise leader in Quraysh.